Delirium

 - Let in sunlight during the day.
 Keep the room dark at night.

 - Help them sit in a chair, walk, and move around, if it is safe.
-Please ask the health-care team first.
+Please ask their care team first.

 Support good hearing and seeing